 Rich in monounsaturated fat, olive oil has well-documented health benefits.
 Also, it’s loaded with important, health-promoting phytonutrients.
 But not all olive oils are equal, and their many nutrients need to be protected from light and excessive heat.

 The monounsaturated fats that olive oil contains are also known as omega-9 fatty acids.
-In addition to lowering total cholesterol and bad cholesterol (LDL), increasing good cholesterol (HDL), lowering triglycerides and blood pressure, and even helping to control blood sugars, exciting new research suggest that monounsaturated fat may also help to reduce abdominal fat.
+In addition to lowering total cholesterol and bad cholesterol (LDL), increasing good cholesterol (HDL), lowering triglycerides and blood pressure, and even helping to control blood sugars, exciting new research suggests that monounsaturated fat may also help to reduce abdominal fat.

 Abdominal fat, or in other words the visceral fat that surrounds our internal organs, fuels a vicious cycle of inflammation, insulin resistance, and further fat deposition.
 This places us at greater risk for heart disease, stroke, metabolic disorders, and certain forms of cancer.
 Studies have shown that substituting monounsaturated fatty acids, including those found in olive oil, for the saturated fats in your diet can translate into a small but significant loss of both body weight and fat mass, without changing anything else about your diet or increasing your physical activity.